 While most fillings are direct placement procedures (drilling out decay and immediately filling with restorative material), indirect restoration may be an option for restoration.

-With an inlay, the preparation is made to clean out the decay, and an impression is taken of the tooth.
-This impression is sent to a lab and a restoration is cast or fabricated in the material of choice.
+With an inlay, the preparation is made to clean out the decay, and the inlay is fabricated similar to a crown, only more of the tooth remains intact.
+We generally construct porcelain inlays using our CAD-CAM system, but there may be times when another material such as gold may be indicated. if that is the case, an impression is taken of the tooth, or a digital scan is developed, and the case is sent to a lab, where a restoration is fabricated in the material of choice.
 The patient returns after the lab work is completed and the inlay is fitted into the prepared tooth and cemented.